 Design is definitely important in building your brand.
 The visual component of your brand can do amazing things for building your brand.
 But it’s not the only thing that matters.
-If you spend too much time on the design, you’ll miss out on developing some key components that are essential for the growth of your brand.
+If you spend too much time on the design (like I did!), you’ll miss out on developing some key components that are essential for the growth of your brand.
 Just having a good looking brand will only get you so far.

 If you’re focusing too much on the design side of your brand, then you are probably forgetting about your brand message which is an essential part of building a successful brand.
 Your brand message needs just as much, if not more, attention than your design because its how you are communicating with your audience.
 It’s how you speak to them and tell them that you have the solution to your problem.
 Your brand message holds so much importance to your brand strategy and growth and cannot be forgotten.